-Fortunately, the Steam Summer Sale has commenced in full force, and discounts abound.
-Reductions of up to 75% are commonplace on old and new titles alike, bringing some absolute corkers down to pocket-change prices.
+Fortunately, the Steam Summer Sale has commenced in full force and discounts abound.
+Discounts of up to 75% are commonplace on old and new titles alike, bringing some absolute corkers down to pocket-change prices.

-The front page of the Steam website is a great way for Valve to highlight specific deals, but full scale of the sale is much, much wider than that.
-We delved into the near-endless list to find some of the best:
+The front page of the Steam website is a great way for Valve to highlight specific deals, but the full scale of the sale is much, much wider than that.
+We delved into the near-endless list to find some of the best deals:

 Ineptly scoring an own goal in Rocket League is par for the course, but hilarious.
 Sports games may never be the same again.